Crescent Hill Presbyterian Church

 • Excellent administrative support – Patti Marcum did so much to prepare and produce worship bulletins, Westminster Ways, email blasts and reminders, phone calls and countless other tasks.
 She continues to perform many tasks for Worship Council above and beyond her regular church office duties, for which the council is profoundly grateful.

 • Involvement of children – Children are an integral part of CHPC and of its worship life.
 In October, during the Children’s Sabbath service, the names of children in our church were distributed to members with encouragement to get to know them and their parents.
-Worship Council held a lengthy consultation with Beverly Bartlett-Turner of the Children’s Team to discuss further enhancing worship for children.
 Joyful Noise continues under the sterling leadership of Jen and Paul Thalman-Kepler.
-A major staff addition was our new nursery coordinator/attendant Claire Palmer, who began in July.
+Claire Palmer, our nursery coordinator/attendant, continues to do a wonderful job.
 Responsibility for the nursery has been transferred to Nurture Council.

 • Worship and environmental justice – CHPC continued to support the Eco-Justice Worship Collective; environmental justice was the primary focus of Earth Day Sunday worship; once again in 2016, Worship Council promoted worship activities that contributed to CHPC’s successful recertification as an Earth Care Congregation.

-• Cedar Ridge Camp worship and picnic – Worship Council again in 2016 joined with Nurture Council to sponsor outdoor worship and picnic at Cedar Ridge Camp on Aug.
-21. We were particularly blessed to have our Syrian refugee family present for the event.
+• Cedar Ridge Camp worship and picnic – Worship Council again in 2017 joined with Nurture Council to sponsor outdoor worship and picnic at Cedar Ridge Camp on Aug.
+21. This year, we were particularly blessed to have Jane Larsen-Wigger as our Cedar Ridge preacher.

 • Sound system volunteers – Coordination of the sound system on Sundays was handled ably by Shannon Bostrom.
-New volunteers are always welcomed.
+New volunteers are always welcomed, particularly with Shannon’s departure to Highland Presbyterian Church to be with Megan.
 Let us know if you would like training.

 • Lent and Holy Week – During Lent, an art group and a separate study group met.
 We again joined with the French Language ministry and the Anamchara Catholic community for Maundy Thursday service.
 Hand/foot washing was included.

-• Advent/Christmas – After two years, CHPC discontinued an early contemplative service on the four Sundays in Advent.
-A readers’ theatre presentation of “Adventually” was presented during worship on December 4.
+• Advent/Christmas – A full slate of programs and services highlighted Advent and Christmas this year.
+With the pastoral transition that occurred just before the start of Advent, no new services or programs were attempted.
 Of particular significance and meaning was the “Blue Christmas” healing and peace service on Dec.
-21. The 5:30 Christmas Eve service again rivaled Easter as the most heavily-attended service of the year.
+20. The 5:30 Christmas Eve service again rivaled Easter as the most heavily-attended service of the year.

 Help wanted: Worship Council is always looking for volunteers to help fill such roles as greeters, head ushers, communion preparers, sound system operators, and others.
 Please contact Jerry or Ada if you wish to serve in any of these ways.